Process Discovery using IMDFb

 It is also possible to convert a process tree to a Petri net:

-from pm4py.objects.conversion.tree_to_petri import factory as tree_petri_converter net, initial_marking, final_marking = tree_petri_converter.apply(tree)
+from pm4py.objects.conversion.process_tree import factory as pt_conv_factory net, initial_marking, final_marking = pt_conv_factory.apply(tree, variant=pt_conv_factory.TO_PETRI_NET)